-As we pursue our business and financial strategy, we regularly consider which capital resources are available to meet our future financial obligations and liquidity requirement.
-We believe that our cash on hand, operating cash flow and available borrowings under our credit facility will be sufficient to meet our short-term and long-term funding requirements, including funding our current operations, planned capital expenditures, debt service obligations, litigation settlement obligations and other known contingencies.
-However, future cash flows are subject to a number of variables (including receipt of payments from our customers, including PREPA).
-As of March 31, 2022, PREPA owed Cobra approximately \$347.6 million for services performed, including \$120.7 million of interest charges.
+Our liquidity and future cash flows, however, are subject to a number of variables (including receipt of payments from our customers, including PREPA).
+As of June 30, 2022, PREPA owed Cobra approximately \$357.8 million for services performed, including \$130.8 million of interest charges.
 Throughout 2021, we released significant data that we obtained through Freedom of Information Act requests that affirm the work performed by Cobra in Puerto Rico.
 We believe these documents in conjunction with the current Administration's focus on the recovery of Puerto Rico and our enhanced lobbying efforts will aid in collecting the outstanding amounts owed to us by PREPA.
 However, in the event PREPA (i) does not have or does not obtain the funds necessary to satisfy its obligations to Cobra under the contracts, (ii) obtains the necessary funds but refuses to pay the amounts owed to Cobra or (iii) otherwise does not pay amounts owed to Cobra for services performed, the receivable may not be collectible, which may adversely impact our liquidity.

-We currently estimate that during 2022 our aggregate capital expenditures will be \$12.0 million, depending upon industry conditions and our financial resultsThese capital expenditures include \$2.0 million in our infrastructure segment for assets for additional equipment, \$9.5 million in our well completion segment for conversion of a portion of our fleet to include Dynamic Gas BlendingTM (DGB) or "dual-fuel" capabilities and maintenance to our existing pressure pumping fleet and \$0.5 million for our other divisions, primarily for additional equipment for our rental business.
+We currently estimate that during 2022 our aggregate capital expenditures will be \$20.0 million, depending upon industry conditions and our financial results, representing an \$8.0 million increase from our previously disclosed capital expenditure budget for 2022.
+These capital expenditures include \$2.5 million in our infrastructure segment for assets for additional equipment, \$16.9 million in our well completion segment for conversion of a portion of our fleet to include Dynamic Gas BlendingTM (DGB) or "dual-fuel" capabilities and maintenance to our existing pressure pumping fleet and \$0.6 million for our other divisions, primarily for additional equipment for our rental business.
+During the six months ended June 30, 2022, our capital expenditures totaled \$4.0 million.